yildirimadiguzel/productivity-trends-analysis/README.md

 - Ranked list of key factors that most influence engineering throughput and quality
 - Actionable framework of engineering efficiency KPIs (e.g., lead time, cycle time, defect density)
 - Recommendations for targeted process improvements, such as reducing review bottlenecks or optimizing sprint scope
+- Predictive models that can forecast contributor impact based on activity metrics
+- Classification of contributors into impact categories with high accuracy
+- Identification of distinct contributor clusters with unique behavior patterns
+- Key predictors of contributor impact (total changes, total commits, active years)

 ## Why This Analysis Matters